-- 1. The student reviews the FNU Course Descriptions, found in this FNU Catalog. - 2.
+- The student reviews the FNU Course Descriptions and FNU syllabi prior to applying for transfer.
+Course descriptions can be found in the FNU Catalog and the most recent FNU syllabi can be accessed via the FNU Portal. , found in this FNU Catalog. - 2.
 The student notes any course(s) that are similar in content and credits to graduate level courses previously completed in a graduate level program with a grade of B or higher. - 3.
-For each course that is to be reviewed for transfer, the student submits a completed Course Transfer From, Official Transcript (if not already submitted at the point of Admission to FNU), Course Description and Course Syllabus for the course being considered. - 4.
+For each course that is to be reviewed for transfer, the student submits a completed Course Transfer From, Official Transcript (if not already submitted at the point of Admission to FNU), Course Description and Course Syllabus to the Registrar for the course being considered. - 4.
 The student remits the transfer review fee. - 5.
 The Associate Dean or Program Director reviews the submitted materials and confers with the student if needed.
 The Associate Dean or Program Director will notify the student, Registrar and the appropriate Advisor of the decision.